Cloud Architect Career Guide: 10 In-Demand Jobs and Skills in 2024

-A cloud architect designs and implements an organisation’s transition to cloud computing.
+A cloud architect designs and implements an organization’s transition to cloud computing.
 Discover how this senior IT role operates and different cloud architect job opportunities.

 There are several steps you can take early in your career to prepare for a cloud architect role.
 You’ll need to understand cloud computing fundamentals, the pros and cons of working in the cloud, and how to communicate well with all members of an organization.
 Use the following guide to learn more about career path options, in-demand skills, and salary insights for cloud architects.

-Cloud architects create, optimise, and maintain cloud computing solutions for clients, such as tech research companies, cloud computing businesses, information technology (IT) providers, or IT departments.
+Cloud architects create, optimize, and maintain cloud computing solutions for clients.
+These clients can include tech research companies, cloud computing businesses, information technology (IT) providers, or IT departments.
 A few components of cloud-based solutions that cloud architects work with include:

 Front-end platforms.
 Front-end cloud infrastructure includes everything the client will interact with.
 It's the software that allows users to access the cloud.